 More than two decades ago, the Kickapoo Tribe in Kansas entered into an agreement with several state and federal entities under which the tribe would develop a reservoir project to address the tribe’s water rights and needs.
 In the intervening years, the reservoir has not been built, and the water resources of the watershed have been developed to near depletion of the tribe’s senior federal water rights.

-According to the Environmental Protection Agency, the water supply for the Reservation is in violation of the Safe Drinking Water Act of 1974.
-The Kickapoo people are unable to safely drink, bathe or cook with tap water.
-There is not enough water on the reservation to provide basic municipal services to the community and the Tribe is not even able to provide local schools with reliable, safe running water.
-The fire department cannot provide adequate fire protection due to the water shortage.
-The proposed Reservoir Project is the most cost effective and reliable means by which the Tribe can improve the water supply.
+According to the federal Environmental Protection Agency, the water supply for the tribe’s reservation at times, depending on hydrologic conditions, can be in violation of the Safe Drinking Water Act of 1974.
+The Kickapoo people are concerned about their ability to safely drink, bathe, or cook with local tap water.
+At times, especially during drought conditions, there is not enough water on the reservation to provide basic municipal services to the community.
+The tribe’s fire department cannot always provide adequate fire protection due to the water shortage.
+The proposed reservoir project is the most cost effective and reliable means by which the tribe can improve the water supply.

 Therefore, in June 2006, the Kickapoo, represented by NARF, filed a lawsuit against the Nemaha Brown Watershed Joint Board # 7, the Natural Resources Conservation Service of the U.S. Department of Agriculture, and the State of Kansas in an effort to enforce what the tribe believed were express promises made to the tribe to build a reservoir.
 By August 2007, the parties expressed an interest in taking a break from the litigation track to explore mutual benefits from settlement.
 The federal and state governments concede the existence of the tribe’s senior Indian reserved water rights.
 The real issue is the amount of water needed to satisfy the tribe’s rights, the source of that water, and the means to effectively collect, store, and deliver that water.